Tenzing & Gombu Rock Darjeeling

 Open Hours and Entry

 Daily, sunrise to sunset.
 There is no entry fee.
-However, if you want to try out rock climbing at Tenzing Rock, you need to pay a fee (to the tune of Rs.
-100) to the guide.
+However, if you want to try out rock climbing at Tenzing Rock, you need to pay a fee (Rs.
+100 per person) to the guide.

 Both Tenzing Rock and Gombu Rocks are located on Lebong Cart Road of Darjeeling, and opposite to each other.
 If you are coming from Darjeeling town, then it should take about 20 minutes by taxi.
-The Tenzing Rock will be on your left and right on the road.
+The Tenzing Rock will be on your left.
 Check out North Darjeeling Map

 to see the location of the rocks.